Nightrage: Insidious and World Tour (2011–2012)

-It was announced via Blabbermouth.net that former At the Gates and Nightrage vocalist Tomas Lindberg would be performing guest vocals for the album titled Insidious.
-A short video clip of the session was added to YouTube.
-Other guests set to appear on the new album are Gus G, Tom Englund, Apollo Papathanasio and John K. Insidious was the first album since Sweet Vengeance to feature the original line up.
+It was announced via Blabbermouth.net that former At the Gates and Nightrage vocalist Tomas Lindberg would guest vocals for the album, Insidious.
+A short video clip of the session was posted to YouTube.
+Other guests set to appear on the album were Gus G, Tom Englund, Apollo Papathanasio and John K. Insidious was the first album since Sweet Vengeance to feature the original line up.

 Antony Hämäläinen spoke briefly about the album's direction in a 2013 interview with Deathmetalbaboon.com, "It sounds really heavy.
 Stripped down and in your face.
 The songs are a bit shorter and with fewer acoustic guitars than Wearing a Martyr's Crown.
 It's a very pissed off sound, so it's going to be a really heavy record.
 Lots of guitar solos and melodies there too of course."

 The album release dates were 26 September 2011 in Europe and 11 October 2011 in North America.

-On 23 March the title track "Insidious" was made available as downloadable content for the Rock Band video game series on Xbox.
+On 23 March, title track "Insidious" was available as downloadable content for the Rock Band video game series on Xbox.

-On 21 May the band released a new video for the track Delirium of the Fallen.
+On 21 May, the band released a video for the track "Delirium of the Fallen".
 The video was shot on 28 April at the Eightball Club in Thessaloniki, Greece.
-Directing of the clip was handled by Gabriel Psaltakis.
+Gabriel Psaltakis directed the video.

-Starting on 9 October 2011, the band supported the album on a tour of North America with Firewind and Arsis, titled "Frets of Fury".
+Starting on 9 October 2011, the band supported the album on a North American tour with Firewind and Arsis, titled "Frets of Fury".

 In late April 2012, a tour of Europe alongside Demon Hunter and Deadlock was scheduled.

 August 2012 was the first time the band played in Asia, headlining the Daejeon Metal Festival in South Korea.

-Announced in April 2013, the band will headline a tour of Japan for the first time in their career.
+Announced in April 2013, the band would headline a tour of Japan for the first time in their career.
 The tour began on 5 November and was titled Extreme Metal over Japan.
 Support for the six date trek came from the Australian technical death metal band Psycroptic, American technical death band The Faceless and French deathcore act In Arkadia.

 Olof Mörck has not been part of a live performance or band photography since 2011.
 It is assumed he has left the band to focus on his main project Amaranthe.